Request a Consultation

 How does a farm or ranch land auction work in Montana?

-National Auction USA manages the entire process from consultation through closing.
-We assess the property, develop a marketing strategy targeting qualified buyers, and conduct the auction online through our MarkNet Alliance platform.
-Bidding takes place over a set timeframe with a soft close format — meaning the auction extends if bids come in near the deadline, so no one gets sniped at the last second.
-After the auction, we coordinate closing with your title company, typically within 30–45 days.
+National Auction USA manages the entire process from initial consultation through closing.
+We assess the property, develop a marketing strategy targeting qualified buyers, and conduct the auction online.
+Bidding takes place over a set timeframe with a soft-close format, meaning the auction extends if bids come in near the deadline.
+After the auction, we coordinate closing with your title company, typically within 30 to 45 days.

 What types of farm and ranch properties can be sold at auction?

-We sell all types of agricultural and rural land — crop and tillage ground, cattle and livestock ranches, rural residential acreages, hunting and recreational land, irrigated land, and properties with water rights.
-If the land has value, we can auction it.
-We've handled everything from small acreages to multi-parcel ranch operations across Montana.
+National Auction USA Real Estate sells the full range of Montana agricultural and rural land.
+Crop and tillage ground, cattle and livestock ranches, rural residential acreages, hunting and recreational land, irrigated land, and properties with senior water rights.
+The firm has handled everything from small acreages to multi-parcel ranch operations across the state.

 How long does it take to sell farm or ranch land at auction?

-From the initial consultation to closing, the typical timeline is 60–90 days.
-That includes property assessment, marketing and buyer outreach, the auction event itself, and a 30–45 day closing period.
-Compare that to traditional listings, which can sit on the market for months — or longer — with no certainty of sale.
+From the initial consultation to closing, the typical timeline is 60 to 90 days.
+That includes property assessment, marketing and buyer outreach, the auction event itself, and a 30 to 45 day closing period.
+Compare that to traditional listings, which can sit on the market for six to eighteen months with no certainty of sale.

 Will my property sell for fair market value at auction?